neomantra/tempted/README.md

 ## Credits and License

+This Text Application is not only inspired by [`wander`](https://github.com/robinovitch61/wander), a similar tool for [HashiCorp Nomad](https://nomadproject.io).
+The entire initial implementation was copied, then I ported an initial spike working in a few hours!

-This software is released with the same license as [Temporal](https://github.com/temporalio/temporal/blob/master/LICENSE), with gratitude to and no affiliation with [Temporal.io](https://temporal.io) and [Charm.sh](https://charm.sh).
-Inspired by [`wander`](https://github.com/robinovitch61/wander), which is the same thing for Nomad.
+This software is released with the same license as [Temporal](https://github.com/temporalio/temporal/blob/master/LICENSE), with gratitude to and no affiliation with [Temporal.io](https://temporal.io) and [Charm.sh](https://charm.sh) and [robinovitch61](https://github.com/robinovitch61).

 Copyright (c) 2023 [Neomantra BV](https://www.neomantra.com).
 Authored by Evan Wies.